Consumer Consultation Review Committee

 The mission of the Pharmaceutical Consultation Service is to provide drug information "accurately, fairly, and promptly" in response to inquiries from healthcare professionals and patients.

 The value of a pharmaceutical product is not determined only by the efficacy and safety of the product itself.
 Its value can only be comprehensively evaluated when combined with accompanying drug information.
 We play a role in maintaining and enhancing the intrinsic value of pharmaceuticals as a "last resort" that provides appropriate information based on a deep understanding of the needs of individual healthcare professionals and patients.
-We are proud that these activities directly contribute to "trust," which is the foundation of the Pharmaceutical Cooperative Industry Vision.
+We are proud that our activities directly contribute to "trust," which is the foundation of JPMA's vision for the industry.

-The role of the "Pharmaceutical Consultation Response Study Group" is to identify new issues arising from changes in the environment of society and the industry, and to improve the overall quality of the pharmaceutical consultation services of each company by studying and proposing countermeasures.
-Currently, there are three major stakeholder groups in the study group: "medical professionals," "patients," and "pharmaceutical companies," each of which has its own issues related to the provision of information and response to such issues.
+The role of the Consumer Consultation Review Committee is to identify new issues arising from changes in society and the industry environment, and to examine and propose measures to address them, thereby enhancing the quality of each company's overall pharmaceutical consultation services.
+Currently, there are three main stakeholder groups in this study group: "medical professionals," "patients," and "pharmaceutical companies," each of which has its own issues related to the provision of information and responses.

 First, for "medical professionals," there is the issue of new treatment methods such as gene therapy, and the information they require has become dramatically more sophisticated.
 There is also an urgent need to establish an information provision system that can be accessed 24 hours a day, not only by telephone but also via the Web.
 Since the progress of digitization varies among companies, we aim to improve the digital literacy of the industry as a whole through surveys of the actual status of each company and information sharing on the latest digital technologies.